Caring for your chinchilla is always priority number 1 and with that in mind, some chinchilla cage cleaning is in order for all of you.

 You need to discard this bedding each time you clean your chinchilla cage.

-You can keep a bulk amount of bedding on hand easily by purchasing the large bags that you can find in most pet stores or even stores such as Farm and Fleet.
+You can keep a bulk amount of bedding on hand easily by purchasing the large bags that you can find on Amazon or a local pet store.

 On the flip side, I’ve transitioned away from bedding completely with my chinchilla and moved to fleece liners.